Ever considered a fuel alternative?

 - Able to function on any vehicle capable of burning natural gas.

 - Stored at low pressure and vaporised by heat exchangers, before entering the fuel metering devices to the engine.

 - Pipeline natural gas is liquefied in large amounts – similar to refining gas or diesel.
+It flows through different storage plants with help of mechanisms like a double block & bleed valve.
 A semi trailer then carries the LNG to fuel stations to be stored in bulk tanks until dispensed into a vehicle.

 14. Liquefied Petroleum Gas (LPG)

 - Composed of propane and butane – these burn in conventional gasoline combustion engines with less CO2.

 - Can become bifuel vehicles if retrofitted to LPG – allowing you to alternate between LP and gasoline during your drive.

 - Prominently used in Turkey, Poland, South Korea and the United States.